AionSystem/SHELDON.K.SALMON/README.md

 ---

+*I map what happens inside AI generation as navigable space.
+I am the first person to do it.*

+---

 ## Your AI Is Confident.
 That Is The Problem.

 AI doesn't fail loudly.
 It fails fluently — producing polished, plausible output with the same tone whether it's right or catastrophically wrong.
 Your team can't tell the difference.
 Neither can your clients.